Stimulus Payment One, 2020 Tax Return

 No, only deadlines regarding 2019 Tax Returns changed.
 Thus, 2016 Tax Year related deadlines were not changed.

-No, only if the deadline was originally on April 15, 2020.
+No, this was only changed if the deadline was originally on April 15, 2020.

 Is payroll or excise tax affected?